Waterbury Misdemeanor Lawyer

 The penalties that an individual will face for a misdemeanor are determined by the type of crime committed and the circumstances involved.
 In Connecticut, misdemeanors are typically handled according to a classification system.
 Some crimes are unclassified and dealt with according to a crime-specific statute.

-What are the Penalties for a Class A Misdemeanor in Connecticut?
+What are the Penalties for Misdemeanors in Connecticut?

 - Class A misdemeanors: Up to one year in jail and a maximum fine of $2,000